Engineering-Research-and-Development/true-connector/PlugFest_Q3_2021_README.md

 TRUSTORE_NAME=
 ```

 ## TrueConnector as Data Provider

 TRUE Connector will be deployed in our environment, with public accessible address as Data Provider.

+## TrueConnector as Data Consumer

+A single entry point ```http://localhost:8084/proxy``` is provided.
+It allows to use always the same service for each kind of request (Contract Negotiation, Contract Agreement request, Get offered resource) changing only the body, as explained in the following sections.

 ### Contract negotiation